Auxiliary Functions as Koopman Observables: Data-Driven Analysis of Dynamical Systems via Polynomial Optimization: Numerical examples

-This section illustrates the construction of approximate auxiliary functions through semidefinite programming in three examples.
+We now illustrate the construction of approximate auxiliary functions in five examples.
 The first one discovers a Lyapunov function from data (see \cite{moyalan2022data} for similar examples).
-The other two examples solve ergodic optimization problems for determinstic and stochastic dynamics.
-In all cases, we construct polynomial auxiliary functions using {\sc yalmip}~\cite{lofberg2004yalmip,lofberg2009pre} and {\sc mosek} \cite{mosek2015mosek}.
-We use ChebFun \cite{ChebFun} to implement Chebyshev polynomials.
-Code to reproduce these results is available at \url{https://github.com/DCN-FAU-AvH/eDMD-sos}.
+The next two examples tackle ergodic optimization problems for deterministic and stochastic dynamics.
+The fourth example estimates pointwise bounds on a chaotic attractor.
+The last example is analytical and explicitly describes what happens when \cref{ass:psi-mu-incompatibility} does not hold.
+In particular, this example illustrates the which differences can arise if EDMD is replaced by gEDMD.
+In all computational examples, we construct polynomial auxiliary functions using {\sc yalmip}~\cite{lofberg2004yalmip,lofberg2009pre} and {\sc mosek} \cite{mosek2015mosek}.
+We use {\sc chebfun} \cite{ChebFun} to implement Chebyshev polynomials.
+Code to reproduce our results, and to experiment with smaller datasets or larger sampling times than those reported below, is available at \url{https://github.com/DCN-FAU-AvH/eDMD-sos}.